OCA/server-backend/base_external_system_ms_client_assertion/readme/CONFIGURATION.md

    - Private key password: password for the private key;
    - Private key thumbprint: provided by the certificate authority.

-For security reasons the private key is not stored in the database and not shown on the web.
-It has to be placed in your datadirectory alongside the attachment directories in a directory called keystore that you must create manually.
+For security reasons the private key should not be stored in the database, if this can be avoided.
+The preferred method is to store it in a datadirectory alongside the attachment directories in a directory called keystore that you must create manually.
 The full path will be as follows:
 <odoo data directory>/filestore/<database name>/keystore/<filename>

 In the field 'Private key' just store the bare filename, not a path.

+If you can not put files directly into the filesystem, like on odoo.sh instances, you can put the private key directly into the private key field.
+This module will recognize the field contents to be a private key and will use the value directly.

 You create the private key yourself using openssl, like so:
 $ openssl genrsa -out mykey.key 2048